 - Sometimes I find mistakes on a formative assessment (or even summative!) that I think would make a worthy discussion. (more on this in an upcoming challenge!)

 - Other times I hear students SAY something that shows a misconception.

 - Sometimes I find careless errors in daily work or other activities

-- And at other times I find examples of precision and accuracy errors (like not lining up the decimal point when adding decimals)
+- And at other times I find examples of precision and accuracy errors.
+One example would be failing to line up the decimal point when adding decimals.